Filozoff/BlogArticles/Article002/article002.md

 The Accessibility Inspector is a tool provided with Xcode.
 It can be opened from Xcode's menu: Xcode -> Open Developer Tool -> Accessibility Inspector or cmd+space and type "accessibility inspector".

-While the app is running on the simulator, on "Accessibility Inspector" choose "Simulator" from "All processes", then click on the "Target an element" button (1).
+While the app is running on the simulator, in "Accessibility Inspector" choose "Simulator" from "All processes", then click on the "Target an element" button (1).
 The "selection mode" will be turned on.
 Click on the element which you would like to inspect (green overlay will assist with choosing the right one).
 The accessibility identifier is under "Identifier" in the "Advanced" section (2).
 Below is an example of Health.app:

 ![Health.app accessibility identifier preview](Resources/accessibility_inspector.png)